DefinetlyNotAI/Test_generator/ReadMe.md

 In each line, only 4 items are allowed based on the headers `Questions, Question Type, Difficulty (Easy, Medium, Hard), Score`

+You may also see it as `Data, Data Type, Action Difficulty, Weight` which is based on the application you are using

+A maximum of 100 points can be given to a question!

+The encoding should be `UTF-8`

 ### CONFIG JSON Format 👨‍💻